ari-feiglin/Therapy/README.md

 I'll probably make this more intuitive later.
 You can only use !add when not already in a conversation with the Therapy Bot.
 Writing a message the Therapy Bot doesn't understand will quit your current conversation, going back to the "main menu", where you can call !add.
 To be honest, nothing is forcing you to use this as a therapist.
 You can make your own (pretty terrible) chatbot with this, too.

+I added an example file (therapy.tb) that has some premade responses, it's not too much, it's just to give you a place to start.

 <u>**This program, in no way, shape, or form, is meant to be anything other than a joke.
 Do not use this program instead of getting actual mental help from a professional.**</u>